SeaDve/bulk_overlay/README.md

 A new Flutter project.

 ## TODO
-1. Optimize for many images, limit the number of images loaded at once
+1. Use CSD
-2. Use CSD
+2. Add a way to offset base image, image filters/effects
-3. Add a way to offset base image, image filters/effects
+3. Add option to save as JPEG and adjust quality
 4. Save state